The Heroic Slave: Refuge

-Refuge was often fast-lived for many runaway slaves as they were constantly on the run, and this was the case for Madison Washington.
-He left his wife and children to try and escape but as he was unsuccessful, he returned to his previous plantation.
-There he secretly met his wife and sought refuge in the woods for 5 years to avoid getting caught.
-When a forest fire ensued, he had to escape again and later meets Mr. Listwell who provides him with food and clothes.
-He leaves his residence shortly after to go to Canada and the story continues with his escape to freedom aboard the Creole.
+Refuge for runaway slaves was often brief, because they were constantly on the run, and this was the case for Madison Washington.
+He left his wife and children to escape but, as he was unsuccessful, he returned to his previous plantation.
+There he secretly met his wife and sought refuge in the woods for five years to avoid getting caught.
+When a forest fire occurred, he had to escape again and later meets Mr. Listwell who provides him with food and clothes.
+He leaves his residence shortly after to go to Canada, and the story continues with his escape to freedom aboard the Creole.
 Washington was never able to truly live in comfort or peace before he gained his freedom, and his fight was in part prompted by his desire to gain permanent refuge.
 As scholars John R. McKivigan and Jane E. Schultz point out, this is a common theme among many narratives when slaves try to gain their freedom, as they find themselves constantly traveling to different locations to avoid getting caught.